Astroua/TurbuStat/docs/tutorials/statistics/bispectrum_example.rst

 **The data in this tutorial are available** `here <https://girder.hub.yt/#user/57b31aee7b6f080001528c6d/folder/59721a30cc387500017dbe37>`_.

-We need to import the `~turbustat.statistics.BiSpectrum` code, along with a few other common packages:
+We need to import the `~turbustat.statistics.Bispectrum` code, along with a few other common packages:

-    >>> from turbustat.statistics import BiSpectrum
+    >>> from turbustat.statistics import Bispectrum
     >>> from astropy.io import fits
     >>> import matplotlib.pyplot as plt